wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetSubscriptionsRecords: One or more records that needs to be added.
+* workdayGetSubscriptionsRecords: One or more records that needs to be added for example "WID".

 **Sample request**